ircv3/ircv3-specifications/extensions/chathistory.md

 If the `batch` capability was negotiated, the server MUST reply to a successful `CHATHISTORY` command using a [`batch`][batch].
 For subcommands that return message history (i.e. all subcommands other than `TARGETS`), the batch MUST have type `chathistory` and take a single additional parameter, the canonical name of the target being queried.
 For `TARGETS`, the batch MUST have type `draft/chathistory-targets`.
 If no content exists to return, the server SHOULD return an empty batch in order to avoid the client waiting for a reply.

-If the client has not negotiated the `draft/event-playback` capability, the server MUST NOT send any lines other than `PRIVMSG` and `NOTICE` in the reply batch.
+If the client has not negotiated the `draft/event-playback` capability, the server MUST NOT send any lines other than `PRIVMSG` and `NOTICE` in the reply batch, unless allowed by a capability negotiated by the client.
 If the client has negotiated `draft/event-playback`, the server SHOULD send additional lines relevant to the chat history, including but not limited to `TAGMSG`, `JOIN`, `PART`, `QUIT`, `MODE`, `TOPIC`, and `NICK`.

 #### Subcommands